rackerlabs/genestack/docs/infrastructure-gateway-api.md

 First, create the shared gateway and then the httproute resource for prometheus.

-??? example "Example patch to enable Prometheus `/etc/genestack/gateway-api/gateway-prometheus.yaml`"
+??? abstract "Example patch to enable Prometheus `/etc/genestack/gateway-api/gateway-prometheus.yaml`"

     ``` yaml
     --8<-- "etc/gateway-api/gateway-prometheus.yaml"